Queen City Sportsplex

 Queen City Sportsplex (formerly known as Sports Plus Arena), is a 1,200 seat multi-purpose arena in Evendale, Ohio, USA.
 The ice arena has two sheets of ice for ice hockey, figure skating, broomball, sled hockey and open skating.
-The arena also houses Shooters Bar and Grill, arcade games, two concessions, Northlands Pro Shop, a inflatable zone, roller hockey, 6 basketball courts used for basketball and volleyball, and a sports trainer.
+The arena also houses Shooters Bar and Grill, arcade games, two concessions, Northlands Pro Shop, an inflatable zone, roller hockey, six basketball courts that are also used for volleyball, and a sports trainer.

 Originally housing a Makro warehouse club (a road leading to the arena's parking lot maintains the name 'Makro Drive'), the arena was the home of the Cincinnati Swords and Queen City Steam junior hockey team in the North American 3 Hockey League from 2007 to 2015.
-The team would change their name in 2015 to the Thunder and began playing out of the Cincinnati Gardens in the 2015–16 season.
+The team changed their name in 2015 to the Thunder (subsequently the Dayton Falcons) and began playing out of the Cincinnati Gardens in the 2015–16 season.

 The complex changed its name to Queen City Sportsplex in 2024.